My Money Management Routine

 I log the beginning and ending balances for all of my accounts — checking, brokerage, retirement, health savings, etc. — and all related growth, if applicable.

 My strategy is to keep only enough money in my checking account to cover my average monthly expenses, plus a little extra.
-(The extra amount is for emergencies and to avoid accidental overdrafts — somewhere around $1,000.)
+(The extra amount serves as padding for emergencies and to avoid accidental overdrafts — somewhere around $1,000.)
 Everything else gets invested.
 Since my income is relatively fixed, this practice allows me to dollar cost average into the market.
-This means I’m investing a similar amount every month to offset higher priced shares when the market is up one month with less expensive share prices when the market is down in others.
+This means I’m investing a similar amount every month to offset higher priced shares when the market is up one month with less expensive prices when the market is down in others.
 This method avoids trying to time the market, because that’s really hard.

 You can read more about 401(k)s and the details of that mistake here.